 How powerful those chips will be remains to be seen, but they should provide a nice step up over the still-top-of-the-line Exynos 8895 and Snapdragon 835.
-Apple's latest iPhone chip, the A11 Bionic, is beating every Android contender in benchmark testing, so we'll see whether Samsung and Qualcomm can take a fresh lead in the spring.
-Samsung has pretty much confirmed it will be revealing the chip on the 4th of January, complete with gigabit LTE and a beefier GPU for smoother gaming at high resolutions.
+Apple's latest iPhone chip, the A11 Bionic, is beating every Android contender in benchmark testing, so we'll see whether Samsung and Qualcomm can take a fresh lead later on this year.

 As for RAM, VentureBeat suggests that the Galaxy S9 will ship with 4GB RAM while the Galaxy S9 Plus will join the Note 8 in offering 6GB RAM for a little extra zippiness.

 No huge surprises here: those are the chips we expect the Galaxy S9 to use, although we don't know yet now big of a performance boost they'll offer over the S8.
 And giving the S9 Plus some extra perks over the S9 will help differentiate the handsets beyond just the size... and maybe let Samsung widen the price gap too.

 What kind of cameras will the Samsung Galaxy S9 have?

 Here's another rumoured advantage the S9 Plus will have: a second back camera.
 Much like the iPhone 8 and 7 models, the core S9 will reportedly have a single camera on the rear while the S9 Plus will offer a Note 8-esque dual-camera setup.